 At the completion of the Police Basic Training Certificate program, a student will be able to

-• Demonstrate working knowledge of New York State penal law and family law, including juvenile, vehicle and traffic law and criminal procedure law;
+• Demonstrate working knowledge of New York State law including, penal law, family and juvenile law, mental hygiene law, vehicle and traffic law and criminal procedure law;

-• Apply various laws, officer safety and response techniques;
+• Apply various laws to established police procedure and public safety response techniques;

 • Demonstrate knowledge, actions and procedures required of police officers;

-• Quality for law enforcement careers with appreciation and understanding of legal, physical and mental demands of the profession.
+• Qualify for law enforcement careers with appreciation and understanding of legal, physical and mental demands of the profession.